openwms/org.openwms.common.comm.osip/README.md

 The TCP/IP driver can run completely independent of cloud infrastructure services.
 This could be the appropriate deployment model during development or for small projects where no central infrastructure services are required.
-In a larger project setup where with lots of subsystems where the driver component is instantiated multiple times it makes sense to keep configuration on a central config server, this is where [OpenWMS.org Configuration](https://github.com/spring-labs/org.openwms.configuration) comes into play.
+In a larger project setup with lots of subsystems and where the driver component is instantiated multiple times it makes sense to keep configuration on a central config server, this is where [OpenWMS.org Configuration](https://github.com/spring-labs/org.openwms.configuration) comes into play.